cloudquery/cloudquery/plugins/source/aws/docs/contributing/adding_a_new_resource.md

 * If possible make all resources private.
 * Make sure to replace built-in plain text passwords with `random_password` generator
 * For every compute/db try to use the smallest size to keep the cost low
-* If autoscaling option is present, always turn it off
+* If auto-scaling option is present, always turn it off

 If you want to apply the Terraform locally first before pushing it to CI and applying there, use: